thosgood/this-weeks-finds/markdown/151-200/week175.md

     Venus   (Friday - Dies Veneris)
     Saturn  (Saturday - Dies Saturnis)

-There\'s actually a nice explanation.
-However, I won\'t give it away here.
+There's actually a nice explanation.
+However, I won't give it away here.
 Can you guess it?

-Since ancient science was closely tied to numerology, I can\'t resist mentioning some fun facts relating the calendar and the deck of cards.
+Since ancient science was closely tied to numerology, I can't resist mentioning some fun facts relating the calendar and the deck of cards.
 As you probably know, playing cards come in 4 suits of 13 cards each, for a total of 52.
 52 is also the number of weeks in a year.
 The 4